jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- add events only on every 15 min
+- render draft events the same way as events
 - Extract functions to smaller components
 - Connect events created to specific day
   - How to change days but preserve events?
 State?
 Only with bd?